-For more than a decade, Great River Energy has worked to re-establish more than 200 acres of native habitat at our facilities and along transmission lines.
+For more than a decade, Great River Energy has worked to re-establish 300 acres of native habitat at our facilities and along transmission lines.
 This is just one example of Great River Energy’s commitment to environmental sustainability.

 Importance of honey bees, butterflies and other pollinators

 Pollinators, including bees, butterflies, moths, hummingbirds and bats, assist plants in reproduction by transferring pollen, allowing those plants to produce berries, nuts and other foods important to the survival of many species of wildlife and the human food supply.
 The ecological service pollinators provide is necessary for the reproduction of over 85 percent of the world’s flower plants, including more than two-thirds of the world’s crop species.

 Native habitat refers to the plants, grasses and trees which originated in an area before they were replaced with roadways, manicured lawns, crops and non-native gardens, or degraded for other reasons.
 “Pollinator-friendly habitat” more specifically refers to those plants and flowers that pollinators need to eat, live and do their work.
 Recently there have been many reports of a steady decline in the population of pollinators, due in large part to the loss of the habitat they need to survive.